When you run a business, you're legally required to ensure there's a high standard of electrical safety within the workplace

-You must ensure any computer equipment is safe.
+You must ensure all computer equipment is safe.
 The rules apply to employers, the self-employed and employees alike.
 However, the law does not specify how frequently tests must be carried out to ensure safety.

 Ensuring electrical safety at work

-Although the risks from computer and IT equipment are generally low, many portable devices - such as laptop and tablet computers and mobile phones - have wires that are frequently plugged in and unplugged as employees move from one work space to another.
+Although the risks from computer and IT equipment are generally low, many portable devices - such as laptop and tablet computers and mobile phones - have wires that are frequently plugged in and unplugged as employees move from one workspace to another.
 This can mean that the power cable and plug can become damaged or loose if they are not used correctly.
 A quick visual inspection can help ensure these devices remain safe.

 There are a number of simple steps you can take to ensure your other equipment is safe:

-- Encourage employees to carry out quick checks of equipment and power supplies before they use them
+- encourage employees to carry out quick checks of equipment and power supplies before they use them;

-- Carry out regular visual checks - the frequency required will depend on what the equipment is
+- carry out regular visual checks - the frequency required will depend on what the equipment is;

-- Remove damaged or faulty equipment and ensure it is repaired by a competent person or is disposed of before anyone can be injured by it
+- remove damaged or faulty equipment and ensure it is repaired by a competent person or is disposed of before anyone can be injured by it;

 User checks and visual inspections can be carried out by anyone.
 Equally, a portable appliance test does not need to be carried out by an electrician.
 However, the person carrying out the test must be competent, be appropriately trained and have the correct testing equipment.